Nov 2024

 Daycare Hunger Games

-Quality daycare options are really difficult to find and even more difficult to get into.
+Quality daycare options are really difficult to find and even more difficult to get into as well as being expensive.
 There’s also a complicated system of offers that work around the calendar year and not the children’s ages.
 We thought around the time my daughter was 12 months old, we’d enrol her in daycare a couple of times a week so that my wife could go back to work.

 We put her on the waiting list when she was 6 months old and got an offer in January, when she was only 9 months old.
 We thought it was too soon and said no to the offer, thinking when she was 12 months it would be straightforward to get her a spot.
 It was not straightforward.
 But by saying no to the offer in January means you don’t get another offer till the following January or until one of the children drop out of the daycare altogether.
 This was a huge shock to us.